Changes to services

 Thank you very much for your understanding.

-Your school should be in contact to let you know the arrangements for your child.
-If you need any information, please contact your child’s school directly.
+If you need any further information, please contact your child’s school directly.

 Do not send your child to their nursery, childminder, school or college if: